rjorton/MinION-COVID19/README.md

 scancel jobid
 ```

-Double check you job is not in the queue anymore:
+Double check your job is not in the queue anymore:

 ```
 squeue